 How Much Does IT Support Cost?

-Fully Managed IT Support from us is going to cost around £35 per user per month.
-It starts at a £350 minimum.
+Fully Managed IT Support from Your IT Department is going to cost from £27 per user per month, starting at a minimum charge of £270 per month.

 But why is there such difference in the IT support cost and why is IT Support so important?

 Strap in this is a long read!

 The reason IT support cost differs is like everything in life; it’s down to quantity and quality.

 Two quotes might say ‘IT support’ but what’s offered might be quite different.

 Included within pretty much every IT Support offering will be:

 - Remote Monitoring and Maintenance

 And then some or all of the following: